awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `trafficType`: `REJECT`

-This control checks whether Amazon VPC flow logs are found and enabled for VPCs\.
+This control checks whether Amazon VPC Flow Logs are found and enabled for VPCs\.
 The traffic type is set to `Reject`\.

 With the VPC Flow Logs feature, you can capture information about the IP address traffic going to and from network interfaces in your VPC\.
 After you create a flow log, you can view and retrieve its data in CloudWatch Logs\.
 To reduce cost, you can also send your flow logs to Amazon S3\.